Jyotirmoy-Goswami/pseudo-spectral-crash-course/README.md

 ```
     omegak_new(i,j) = omegak(i,j) + ...........
 ```
-You can now replace it in the shared version and try to check!

 ## Lecture 5:
+No resources Available
 ## Lecture 6:

-And, regarding Aliasing and de-aliasing methods, I have explained in short in the next lecture.
+Regarding Aliasing and de-aliasing methods, I have explained in short in the next lecture (**Lecture 7**).
 But for a more detailed overview you can look at the following link: https://en.wikipedia.org/wiki/Aliasing https://www.astro.auth.gr/~vlahos/GravitoplasmaWS1/pseudo-spectral_2.pdf

-Resources:
+### Resources:
 https://arxiv.org/abs/1711.10865
 https://doi.org/10.1073/pnas.1509304112
 https://doi.org/10.1103/PhysRevLett.75.2486